November 2

 The red zone is the area inside the 20-yard line on the opponent’s side of the field.
 This area is called the red area because it’s the area where points are often scored.
 Field goals and touchdowns are scored when the offense is in this area.

-Teams that convert within the red zone are often teams that win football games consistently.
+Teams that convert within the red zone often win football games consistently.

 It’s the defense’s job to hold the offense to a field goal or to try to get a turnover when inside of the red zone.